 ANT 120.
 World Ethnology.
 (3).
 Ethnologies are selected from various culture areas throughout the world.
 Emphasis is upon strategies for analysis of ethnographic data. f-ANT 122.
 South American Indians.
 (3).
 Study of aboriginal peoples of South America. f-ANT 140.
 Introduction to Archaeology.
-(4), (3 lecture, 2 laboratory).
+(4).
+(3 lecture, 2 laboratory).
 An introduction to archaeological procedures.
 The course will focus upon archaeological sites (how they are formed, and various methods of excavation), analytical methods (dating, analysis of plant and animal remains, etc.), and the goals of archaeology.
 A broad coverage, from many areas, will give a background for more advanced courses.

 ANT 143.
 Classical Archaeology.
 (4).
 An introductory survey of the archaeological cultures of the ancient Classical World. h-ANT 170.
 Introduction to Biological Anthropology.
 (4).
 (3 lecture, 2 laboratory).
 A general survey of the subfields of biological anthropology: Primatology, human paleontology, variation and adaptation.
 The course will include an introduction to evolutionary theory and population genetics as they apply to problems of human origins and present day racial variation. f-ANT 220.
 Seminar in Modern Ethnology.
 (3-9).
-A study of the analysis of selected f-ANT 220.
-Seminar in Modern Ethnology.
-(3-9).
-A study of the analysis of selected modern ethnographies to present up-to-date materials and problems in various culture areas f-ANT 222.
+A study of the analysis of selected modern ethnographies to present up-to-date materials and problems in various culture areas.

+ANT 221.
+Folk Cultures.
+(4).
+Concentration upon the rural communities of peasant farmers.
+Communities analyzed from the point of view of the social, religious, economic and political organization, as well as value orientation. f-ANT 222.
 Cultural Adaptations of Nomadism.
 (4).
 A study of the adaptations made by nomadic peoples to the variety of environments they encounter and to the semipermanent nature of their locations. f-ANT 223.
 Sex Roles in Cross-Cultural Perspective.
 (4).
 This course is designed to provide the student with a contemporary appreciation of gender differentiation.
 Two questions are asked: what is universal (and biological) about "masculinity" and "femininity;" and what is culturally specific in our ideas concerning sexual distinctiveness?
 Much of the information on this topic which is readily available is based on American and Western European research and literature.
 In this course we step across this cultural barrier and examine sexual differentiation in an evolutionary and comparative perspective.
 ANT 228.
 Eastern Asia.
 (4).
 A survey of the culture of China and Japan.
 Emphasis is on understanding modern trends in the region. f-ANT 240.
 Archaeology of North America.
 (4).
 Ancient humans in North America, north of Mexico.
-The development of prehistoric American Indian cultures; a thorough study of the archaeology of the Mississippi Valley, Great Plains, and other pre-Columbian cultures; historical development and interrelations of archaeologic horizons.
+The development of prehistoric American Indian cultures: a thorough study of the archaeology of the Mississippi Valley, Great Plains, and other pre-Columbian cultures; historical development and interrelations of archaeological horizons.
 ANT 241.
 Archaeology - Field Methods.
-(2-8).
-Techniques of archaeological